dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 1. Drag the shape in one of the browser windows.

 The movement of the shape in the other window will appear less jerky.
-Its movement is interpolated over time rather than being set once per incoming message.
+The app interpolates its movement over time rather than being set once per incoming message.

 This code moves the shape from the old location to the new one.
-The position is given by the server over the course of the animation interval.
+The server gives the position of the shape over the course of the animation interval.
 In this case, that's 100 milliseconds.
-Any previous animation running on the shape is cleared before the new animation starts.
+The app clears any previous animation running on the shape before the new animation starts.

 ## Additional resources